Localized statistics decoding for quantum low-density parity-check codes

 Knowledge of the cluster structure of an error would enable an exact and optimal factorization of the decoding problem into smaller sub-problems.
 LSD initializes one cluster for each activated detector node on the Tanner graph and uses prior knowledge of the noise model and the fault graph structure to grow each cluster until it is valid, i.e., until it defines a solvable decoding problem.
 Provided that fully grown clusters cover the original error clusters, the computational cost of a parallel implementation of LSD is bounded by the computational cost of solving the decoding problem over the biggest cluster found.

 In the best scenario possible, the guided cluster growth is perfect, meaning that the clusters grown by LSD match exactly the actual error clusters.
-In this scenario, the running time of serial LSD is proportional to \begin{enumerate} \item the number $\nu$ of clusters of the error; \item the size $\kappa$ of the largest cluster of the error. \end{enumerate} More broadly, the expected performance depends on the average size $\kappa_{\alpha}$ of the clusters of the error.
+In this scenario, the running time of serial LSD is proportional to \begin{enumerate} \item the number $\nu$ of clusters of the error and \item the size $\kappa$ of the largest cluster of the error. \end{enumerate} More broadly, the expected performance depends on the average size of the clusters of the error.